 Nonetheless, his reflexes were not sharp in the second end of back-to-back games.

-Vigneault considered pulling him in the second period, but left Hart in.
+Vigneault considered pulling Hart in the second period, but left him in.
 If things don’t go well early for Philadelphia in Game 6, don’t be surprised if Vigneault removes Hart in favor of backup Brian Elliott, rolling the dice on a potential Game 7 on Sunday.

 Price, like Hart, has been brilliant.
 He has a shutout in this series, too.
 For both goalies, this is their third game in four nights.
 Hart just had his off game.
 Is Price ever going to have one?

 Final betting notes before Game 6

 Breakouts: Flyers power play returns.
 Mentioned here before Game 5, the Flyers’ 1-for-28 postseason power play had begun to show signs of life.
 Philadelphia responded by notching not one or two, but three power-play tallies.

 Player props: Of those we considered due to score in Game 5, Jakob Voracek did tally (twice) and returned nearly 4-1 for his DraftKings backers.
 Kevin Hayes, at nearly 3-1, got plenty of chances and was stopped on a clear breakaway.